Procedure Information

 - Service Assignments.
 Work assignments, service to the College, or other related discretionary assignments.

-Part 6.
+Part 7.
 Appeals

-A decision reached by the Conduct Officer during the informal hearing process or by the Student Conduct Panel during the formal hearing process may be appealed by the accused student(s) or the complainant(s) to the Dean of Student Development.
+A decision reached by the Conduct Officer during the informal hearing process or by the Student Conduct Panel during the formal hearing process may be appealed by the student(s) or the complainant(s) to the Dean of Student Development.
 Such appeals must be in writing and submitted within five (5) business days following notification of the decision.

 An appeal is not a re-hearing.
 Except as required to explain the basis of new information, an appeal shall be limited to a review for one or more of the following purposes:

-- To determine whether the informal or formal hearing was conducted fairly in light of the charges and evidence presented, and in conformity with prescribed procedures giving the complaining party a reasonable opportunity to prepare and to present information that the Code of Student Conduct was violated, and giving the accused student a reasonable opportunity to prepare and to present a response to those allegations.
+- To determine whether the informal or formal hearing was conducted fairly in light of the charges and evidence presented, and in conformity with prescribed procedures giving the complaining party a reasonable opportunity to prepare and to present information that the Code of Student Conduct was violated and giving the student a reasonable opportunity to prepare and to present a response to those allegations.
 Deviations from designated procedures will not be a basis for sustaining an appeal unless significant prejudice results.

 - To consider new information sufficient to alter a decision or other relevant facts not brought out in the original hearing, because such information and/or facts were not known to the person appealing at the time of the original informal or formal hearing.

-The Dean of Student Development shall review the appeal and render a decision, which shall be considered final and binding upon all involved except in those cases involving sanctions of suspension for ten (10) business days or longer.
+The Dean of Student Development shall review the appeal and render a decision, which shall be considered final and binding upon all involved except in those cases involving consequences of suspension for ten (10) business days or longer.

-Part 7.
+Part 8.
 Chapter 14 - Contested Case Hearing

-A student with a sanction of expulsion or suspension for ten (10) or more business days shall be informed of the right to a contested case hearing before an Administrative Law Judge supplied by the Office of Administrative Hearings.
+A student with a consequence of expulsion or suspension for ten (10) or more business days shall be informed of the right to a contested case hearing before an Administrative Law Judge supplied by the Office of Administrative Hearings.

-Part 8.
+Part 9.
 Record Keeping

 Code of conduct violations and related documentation are part of the student’s educational record and therefore, protected under the Family Educational Rights and Privacy Act (FERPA) and the Minnesota Government Data Practices Act (MGDPA).
-Documentation related to code of conduct violations are kept in accordance to North Hennepin Policy 5.32 and Procedure 5.32.1, Records Retention.
+Documentation related to code of conduct violations are kept in accordance with North Hennepin Policy 5.32 and Procedure 5.32.1, Records Retention.

 In accordance with Minnesota State Board Procedure 3.29.1, suspensions or expulsions for disciplinary reasons shall be noted on the transcript with a two-line message.
 For a suspension, the first line shall read "Disciplinary Suspension" and the second line "Eligible for Reinstatement 'Term, Year.'"
 An expulsion shall be noted by a first line reading "Disciplinary Expulsion" and the second line reading "Not Eligible for Reinstatement."
 The disciplinary suspension notation shall be removed from the transcript following the date when the student becomes eligible for reinstatement, while the disciplinary expulsion notation is permanent.